thePixelmancer/regolith-filters/multifeature/README.md

-# MultiFeature Filter for Regolith
+# MultiFeature - a Regolith Filter

 A lightweight Regolith filter for simplifying Minecraft feature generation.